appstronomy/APPSPasscode/README.md

 # Credits
 The original passcode subsystem was built for [Appstronomy](http://appstronomy.com) by [Chris Morris](http://www.chrismorris.net/Site/Home.html) in 2014.

 Later enhancements were made by [Ken Grigsby](https://github.com/kgrigsby59) and [Sohail Ahmed](http://sohail.io).
-UI/UX guidance was provided by [Salman Sajid](http://www.sajid.com) throughout integration in client projects.
+UI/UX guidance was provided by [Salman Sajid](http://www.sajid.com) throughout integration in client projects (snazzier styling that unfortunately, we cannot bundle for you in this repo).